Wings of Gratitude at CSU Palliative Care Symposium 2023

 Moving Forward…

-California State University of San Marcos, CA, is inviting SDCRI to share Hope Made Visible™ with an exhibition at the Campus Library in the next 2 years; this is a collaboration through their Palliative Care Institute, the Campus Library, Academic Health, and Social Justice programs, providing a rich academic and social context on how the local and international outreach and impact of these unique flags can affect, inform, and be a powerful message and experience for the CSUSM community.
+California State University of San Marcos, CA, invited SDCRI to share Hope Made Visible™ with an exhibition at the Campus Library for 2 years; this was a collaboration through their Palliative Care Institute, the Campus Library, Academic Health, and Social Justice programs, providing a rich academic and social context on how the local and international outreach and impact of these unique flags can affect, inform, and be a powerful message and experience for the CSUSM community.

-The exhibition space looks optimal with the open atrium where the flags will be suspended as a canopy of colors, textures, and messages, and wall space for the research poster connected with Hope Made Visible™, statements, video/slideshow, and opportunity to engage the community with creative and interactive stations.
+The exhibition space was optimal with the open atrium where the flags were suspended as a canopy of colors, textures, and messages, and wall space for the research poster connected with Hope Made Visible™, statements, video/slideshow, and opportunity to engage the community with creative and interactive stations.

-We celebrate these milestones in 6 years of participation by patients from San Diego County and across the world joining in person and virtually.
+We celebrated these milestones in 6 years of participation by patients from San Diego County and across the world joining in person and virtually.

 Back to the top.